Blumlaut/EasyAdmin-docs/docs/plugins.md

 For example, if your playerMenu function is called `generatePlayerMenu`, then your should reflect that as `playerMenu = generatePlayerMenu,` in the functions table.

+Legacy Plugins are expected to stop working around Q1 2023.

 ## Replacing Notifications